 # Installation Overview

-openHAB 2 is fully written in Java.
-As such, it only depends on a Java Virtual Machine, which is available for many platforms. openHAB can be executed on different versions of macOS and Windows and many different variants of Linux (Ubuntu, Raspbian, ...).
+openHAB is written completely in Java.
+As such, it only depends on a Java Virtual Machine, which is available for most platforms. openHAB can be run on different versions of macOS and Windows and many different variants of Linux (Ubuntu, Raspbian, etc.).

-Please be aware of the fact, that openHAB 2 is based on a new core and introduces new concepts.
+Please be aware of the fact that openHAB is continuously updated and improved.
 Therefore, tutorials and help you may find on the Internet for it may be outdated!
 Always keep this in mind when searching for help and solutions.

 # Platform Recommendations

 You are new to openHAB and want to give it a try?

 - Set up openHAB on your local PC or Mac in just a few steps or

 You've gained some experience and want to use openHAB to seriously control your home?
 Typical hardware and software requirements are:

 - 24/7 availability: A dedicated system connected by Ethernet and running continuously.

-- Energy and space efficient: A device capable of performing the task at hand without being exaggerated
+- Energy and space efficient: A device capable of performing the task at hand without being excessive for your needs.

-- Extendibility: Your system should be capable of running additional software like an MQTT broker or a persistence and graphing software.
+- Extendibility: Your system should be capable of running additional software like an MQTT broker or persistence and graphing software.

-- Peripherals: Depending on your home automation hardware, you will need additional peripheral devices such as a WiFi interface or a special USB radio module.
+- Peripherals: Depending on your home automation hardware, you may need the ability to connect additional peripheral devices such as a WiFi interface or a special USB radio module.

-Many devices are suited to host a continuous installation of openHAB 2.
-Experiences with different devices and environments can be found in the community forum hardware section.
+Many devices are suited to host a continuous installation of openHAB.
+Experiences with different devices and environments can be found in the community forum hardware section (opens new window).